PoonLab/courses/PATH9577Q/Assignments/takehome7.md

    * a path containing a FASTA file of amino acid sequences
    * a path to write tab separated output

-   Use either old- or new-style string formatting to write the following items on each line of the output file, for each sequence in the input FASTA:
+   Use either old- or new-style string formatting to write the following items (delimited by tabs) on each line of the output file, for each sequence in the input FASTA:
    * The sequence label
    * The length of the sequence in amino acids
    * The number of predicted localisation signals